python-poetry/poetry/docs/pre-commit-hooks.md

     args: ["--dev", "-f", "requirements.txt", "-o", "requirements.txt"]
 ```

+## poetry-update

+The `poetry-update` hook calls the `poetry install --sync` command
+to make sure the installed dependencies match the packages defined in `poetry.lock`.
+In order to install this hook, you either need to specify `default_install_hook_types`, or you have
+to install it via `pre-commit install --install-hooks -t post-checkout -t post-merge`.

+### Arguments

+The hook takes the same arguments as the poetry command.
+For more information see the [install command]({{< relref "cli#install" >}}).

 ## Usage

 For more information on how to use pre-commit please see the [official documentation](https://pre-commit.com/).